zenorocha/liferay-learn/docs/commerce/2.x/en/store-administration/configuring-taxes/setting-tax-rate-by-address.md

 1. Click _Save_.

-Your store now applies this particular tax rate for all goods whose billing address is in the assigned country; in this example, 16% tax applied to buyers from Belgium.
+Address specific tax rates are now configured.

 ## Additional Information

-**Note 1**: The tax rate applies only to buyers located in the area you designate.
-To designate an entire country, leave _Region_ and _Zip_ blank; to designate an entire region, leave _Zip_ blank.
+To designate a tax rate for a country, leave _Region_ and _Zip_ blank; to designate a tax rate for a region, leave _Zip_ blank.

-**Note 2**: If you assign multiple settings to a single tax category (but specify different geographical areas), the rate appropriate to the buyer’s location is used.
+If you assign multiple settings to a single tax category (but specify different geographical areas), the rate appropriate to the buyer’s location is used.
 If you assign both a by address rate and a fixed rate to a single tax category, both rates will be applied.

 * [Setting Tax Rates by Fixed Rate](../configuring-taxes/setting-tax-rate-by-fixed-rate.md)
 * [Creating Tax Categories](../configuring-taxes/creating-tax-categories.md)